fyrfli/ansible/README.md

 As of today (Sept.
 5, 2022), I have 3 backups, a backup cleaner, and an apt update/upgrade playbook in play.
 Learning more and more.
 Realised I was leaking some information I should not have been leaking and fixed that.
 And now I am beginning to look at roles to make my playbooks more re-usable.

+---

+The backup scripts have been merged into one playbook.
+I don't use roles, but I do include tasks and set some variables which determine which tasks get applied to which hosts.

+Next step: roles.

 I <3 ansible and python!